SecurityLab-UCD/InvPT/README.md

 ## TODO
 ### Local Variable Renaming (0)
-[ ] To change the local variable name inside the functions
+[ ] To change the local function name inside the functions

 [ ] To change the parameters name of the function